 It was weird.
 Hearing Cadence say she was worried.
 Made Allen wonder if there was something wrong in her head too.

 “West side…?”
-Omicron whispered from beneath Carl.
+Omicron whispered from beneath Carl as she stared at Francis.
 “What were you doing in the west side?!”

 Carl snarled, rising to a stand and jerking her up with him.
 “You don’t get to ask the questions anymore, you hear—”